 2242 hrs: The Brigadier expresses anxiety over the sluice gate situation.
 The gates are of great importance as they could easily bog us down and he wants us to get the Engineers working on the problem.

-2245 hrs: SDG report that the 88mm which was firing on the carriers had not fired since engaged by Shelldrake.
-The Brigadier counsels that if SDG fail to lok after the gun before first light.. well..
-"You've had it".
+2245 hrs: SDG report that the 88mm, which was firing on the Carriers, has not fired since engaged by Shelldrake.
+The Brigadier counsels that if the Glens fail to look after the gun before first light... well... 'you've had it'.

-2315 hrs: The SDG are to push on as previously planned after having cleared the gun position before fist light.
+2315 hrs: The SDG are to push on as previously planned after having cleared the gun position before first light.

 Personal details have been collected from official Service Records and the Commonwealth War Graves Commission website.
 Some of the additional information has been provided by War Diaries, Libera Me (G.E.
 Spittael), Polder Fighting (R.W.
 Catsburg), Veterans Affairs Canada, WW2 Talk, Aircrew Remembered and other sources.
 The commonwealth-adegem.com website is not responsible for incorrect information.